learning-zone/react-basics/next-basics.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-### 34. What are the deployment options for Next.js?
+## Q. What are the deployment options for Next.js?

 | Option | Notes |
 |---|---|